Angelos96gr/dendali/README.md

 - AI-based assessment.
 The AI-models have been trained based on dental images annotated by clinical experts.
 The uploaded images are processed to determine the dental health of the user.
 A report is sent to the user's email.

+<b>Getting</b>

+To work with this repo you need to:

+1. Setup the backend i.e., start the server.
+You can do that by running `./backend_startup.sh`.
+This activates the virtual environment, install dependencies and starts server

+2. Interact with frontend.
+You can start the the frontend using different ways.
+Easiest is probably with a left-clicking on <i>dental_assessment_webpage</i> and selecting 'Open with live server'

+For contributions:
+1. create a branch e.g., `git checkout -b <branch_name>` e.g., `git checkout-b j1/processing-pipeline`
+2. make any changes (note: any changes are automatically put into effect i.e., you dont need to take the frontend down and then up again).
+For changes in backend, you might need to restart backend server.
+3. add changes you want to keep `git add <filename>`
+4. commit changes with message `git commit -m <my_message>`
+5. create pull request `git push origin <branch_name>`